timabell/timwise.co.uk/_posts/2020-09-17-cosmosdb-emulator-on-linux.md

 ### Connecting from dotnet-core

-There are two problems connecting from core that don't appear with storage explorer:
+Problems connecting from core that I didn't encounter with storage explorer:

+1. The SSL certificate is rejected.
+2. CosmosDB sets the [`ReadEndpoint`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.client.documentclient.readendpoint) to be the VM's IP address, which isn't accessible from the host because we are using NAT and port mapping. (oddly this wasn't consistently the interal IP address.
+3. The replicas listen on additional ports which also need mapping.

-Firstly, the SSL certificate is rejected:
+#### Accepting the emulator SSL certificate

+This is the error you get trying to connect to the CosmosDB emulator from dotnet core on Linux without adding the certificate to the Linux host's certificate authority (CA) list:
 ```
 System.Net.Http.HttpRequestException:
 The SSL connection could not be established,